Anne Curtis: 1997–2004: Career beginnings

+2005–2011: Rise to prominence

-Curtis' big break came in 2005, when she played the title role in the fantasy television series Kampanerang Kuba.
-This marked her first collaboration with director Wenn V. Deramas.
-Curtis then hosted the reality show Qpids with Luis Manzano, and a segment in the talk show, The Buzz called Wanna Buzz.
+In 2005, Curtis starred in her breakthrough television series as titular Kampanerang Kuba.
+A fantasy drama, the series marked her first collaboration with director Wenn V. Deramas.
+Curtis then hosted the reality show Qpids with Luis Manzano, and a segment in the talk show The Buzz called Wanna Buzz.

-In 2006, Curtis joined Luis Manzano as hosts of the second kids season of the reality talent competition, Star Circle Quest.
-That same year, she starred in the romantic drama All About Love, where she co-starred with John Lloyd Cruz, Bea Alonzo, Luis Manzano, Angelica Panganiban and Jason Abalos, as well as the supernatural horror film, Wag Kang Lilingon with Kristine Hermosa.
+In 2006, Curtis joined Manzano as one of the hosts of the second kids season of the reality talent competition Star Circle Quest.
+That same year, she starred in the romantic drama All About Love, where she co-starred with John Lloyd Cruz, Bea Alonzo, Luis Manzano, Angelica Panganiban and Jason Abalos; as well as the supernatural horror film Wag Kang Lilingon with Kristine Hermosa.
 She portrayed Celine Magsaysay in the drama series Maging Sino Ka Man.
 She received acclaim for her performance in the series, and received her first acting nomination at the PMPC Star Awards for TV for Best Drama Actress.

-In 2007, Curtis reunited with Wenn V. Deramas for the comedy film, Ang Cute Ng Ina Mo.
+In 2007, Curtis reunited with Wenn V. Deramas for the comedy film Ang Cute Ng Ina Mo.
 She also co-starred with Oyo Boy Sotto in Sineserye Presents: May Minamahal, and reprised her role of in the second installment of Maging Sino Ka Man, entitled Maging Sino Ka Man: Ang Pagbabalik.
 Earlier in the year, Curtis also became a video jockey for MTV Philippines.

 In 2008, Curtis starred in two romantic dramas; When Love Begins, alongside Aga Muhlach, and the 34th Metro Manila Film Festival official entry, Baler, with Jericho Rosales.
 For her performance in the latter, she won the Metro Manila Film Festival Award for Best Actress.
 This marked Curtis' first acting award.
 She also received Best Actress nominations at the 57th FAMAS Awards, 25th PMPC Star Awards for Movies, 11th Gawad PASADO Awards, and a 27th Luna Awards.
 Also in 2008, Curtis top-billed the fantasy television series Dyosa, where she played four different characters.
 Because of the role, she was dubbed as the "Dyosa" of Philippine Show business.

 In 2009, Curtis became one of the main hosts of the morning competition program, Showtime! alongside Vhong Navarro, Kim Atienza, and Vice Ganda, and starred in the romantic comedy television series, The Wedding, with Zanjoe Marudo and Derek Ramsay.
 For her work in Showtime!, she and her co-hosts received a nomination for Best Talent Search Program Host at the 24th PMPC Star Awards for TV.

 In 2010, Curtis starred in the romantic comedy film Babe, I Love You.
 The movie marked her first big-screen team-up with Sam Milby.
 She also starred in the romantic drama film In Your Eyes, alongside Claudine Barretto and Richard Gutierrez.
 Her role in the film earned her an award for Best Supporting Actress at the 29th Luna Awards, and a Movie Actress of the Year nomination at the 27th PMPC Star Awards for Movies.